jvit04/jvit04/README.md

 - 🌱 I’m currently learning OOP with Java
 - 📫 How to reach me jviteri2004@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I can lost in my mind forgetting what I was doing
+- 🗣️ I speak Spanish, English, Italian, and I'm learning Japanese.
 <!---
 jvit04/jvit04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.